ankowals/saf/README.md

 	mvn clean test -Dactive_env="bookByIsbn" -Dcucumber.options="--tags @bookByIsbn"

-In that particular case a default env configuration will be loaded and later on it will be overwritten by config available in a file bookByIsbn.properties.
+In this particular case a default env configuration will be loaded and later on it will be overwritten by config available in a file bookByIsbn.properties.

 --------------------------------